View Suzanne Crankshaw's Obituary on https://thebrunswicknews.com/ and share memories

 Suzanne Crankshaw

-Suzanne Rhodes Crankshaw, 82, of St. Simons Island, passed away Dec.
-6 at the Hospice of the Golden Isles in Brunswick.
+Suzanne Rhodes Crankshaw, 82, of St. Simons Island, died Friday at Hospice of the Golden Isles, in Brunswick.

-A visitation is to be held from 5 to 6 p.m.
-Dec.
-12 at Edo Miller and Son Funeral Home, 3321 Glynn Avenue in Brunswick.
+The family will receive friends from 5-6 p.m.
+Thursday at Edo Miller and Sons Funeral Home, 3321 Glynn Ave., in Brunswick.

-A funeral service is to be held at 10 a.m.
-Dec.
-13 at Christ Church, Frederica (Episcopal), 6329 Frederica Road on St. Simons Island.
-Entombment will follow the service at Christ Church, Frederica Cemetery.
+The funeral service will be held at 10 a.m.
+Friday, at Christ Church Frederica (Episcopal), 6329 Frederica Road, St. Simons Island.
+Entombment will follow in the Christ Church Frederica Cemetery.

-In lieu of flowers or donations, your thoughts can be shared at [email protected]
+In lieu of flowers of donations, your thoughts can be shared at [email protected]